swolebro/caddyshack/README.rst

 ``git log -p script_file_or_dir`` to find its last working state and checkout the code from that point in time.

+If a script doesn't work because of some YAML (\*.yml) file missing, then it's probably because I wrote a script and provided multiple sets of working dimensions for producing parts.
+In those cases, I use a symlink to the file to pick the dimensions I want to use, and I don't commit that to the repo (see the ``.gitignore`` files throughout the repo).

 .. _below:

 Quick Guide to Running FreeCAD/CadQuery